Reconstructing QCD Spectral Functions with Gaussian Processes

-\paragraph*{Reconstruction with GPR.} Starting from early developments in the context of geostatistics in the 1950s~\cite{krige1951statistical}, today GPR is widely employed in a variety of settings for the probabilistic modeling of functions from a finite number of observations; see~\cite{kanagawa2018gaussian, liu2019gaussian} for recent reviews and~\cite{10.5555/1162254} for a modern textbook account.
-Here we summarize the main ingredients for spectral reconstruction with GPR based on the developments reported in~\cite{10.1093/gji/ggz520}.
+\paragraph*{Reconstruction with GPR.} Starting from early developments in the context of geostatistics in the 1950s~\cite{krige1951statistical}, today GPR is widely employed in a variety of settings for the probabilistic modeling of functions from a finite number of observations; see~\cite{kanagawa2018gaussian, liu2019gaussian} for reviews and~\cite{10.5555/1162254} for a modern textbook account.
+Recently, the method has been applied to the reconstruction of parton distribution functions from lattice QCD~\cite{Alexandrou:2020tqq}.
+In this section, we summarize the main ingredients for spectral reconstruction with GPR based on the developments reported in~\cite{10.1093/gji/ggz520}.
 A short introduction to GPR for function prediction as well as further details and references are provided in \Cref{app:gpr}.

 We assume our knowledge of the spectral function $\rho(\omega)$ to be described by a GP, written as

 where $\mu(\omega),C(\omega,\omega')$ denote the mean and covariance functions.
 Importantly, in this approach we do not restrict the space of possible solutions by choosing a specific functional basis, which often leads to spurious artifacts in the reconstruction in order to compensate for unrepresentable features.
 Instead, the GP defines a distribution over families of functions with rather generic properties, specified via the kernel parametrization described below.